iamstevendao/javascript-shortcuts/README.md

 ```
 Credits: [es6-features](http://es6-features.org/#NumberTruncation)

-## Shorthand syntax for Object Properties Initializer
+## Short syntax for Object Properties Initializer
 Available from ES6, more at [moz://a](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer)
 ```js
 var obj = { x, y } // == { x: x, y: y }
 ```

-## Short syntax for method definitions on objects initializers
+## Short syntax for Method Definitions on Objects Initializers
 It is a shorthand for a function assigned to the method's name, starts with ECMAScript 2015, read more at [moz://a](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions)
 Before:
 ```js